14all-agency/shopify-llms-txt-directory/https-crystalshealing-co-uk.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0532/7136/3765/files/1000032149-Photoroom_12.webp?v=1750351504
     Price: £22.10 GBP
 - [Selenite Charging Plate – Golden Chakra Energy](https://crystalshealing.co.uk/products/selenite-charging-plate): Invite harmony, clarity, and renewal into your sacred space with this exquisite Selenite Charging Plate.
 Carved from pure selenite and adorned with a radiant golden Tree of Life and seven chakra symbols, this unique plate is designed to elevate your spiritual practice and infuse your crystals with high-vibrational energy.
 With a refined size of 6.3 cm in diameter and 0.8 cm thick, it is perfect for cleansing and recharging your favorite gemstones, bracelets, and necklaces.
 Simply place your items on the plate to dissolve stagnant energies and restore their natural brilliance.
 Selenite is celebrated for its profound cleansing and amplifying properties.
 The golden Tree of Life symbolizes interconnectedness and growth, while the seven golden chakras align your energetic centers, supporting balance and inner peace.
 Let this Selenite Charging Plate become an essential part of your daily rituals - whether for meditation, Reiki, or as a beautiful reminder of your connection to higher energies.
-Key Benefits: Crafted from genuine selenite for pure energy cleansing Fully golden engraved Tree of Life and chakra symbols Clears negative vibrations and recharges crystals Supports emotional balance and spiritual alignment Adds a luminous, meaningful touch to any altar or home Embrace the transformative power of selenite and nurture your intentions with this timeless piece of spiritual art.
+Key Benefits: Crafted from genuine selenite for pure energy cleansing Fully golden Tree of Life and chakra symbols Clears negative vibrations and recharges crystals Supports emotional balance and spiritual alignment Adds a luminous, meaningful touch to any altar or home Embrace the transformative power of selenite and nurture your intentions with this timeless piece of spiritual art.
-  Updated: 2025-11-15T16:58:14Z
+  Updated: 2025-11-16T16:57:17Z
   Vendor: Crystals Healing
   Product Type: Carved Figurines
   Availability: Available